 Demonstrate group collaboration

-Sustained knowledge mobilization activities
+Sustained knowledge exchange activities

-Strong socio-economic impact
+Potential for socio-economic impact

 Partner across sectors

-A total funding envelope of $3M is available for this competition.
+A total funding envelope of $4M is available for this competition.
 Emerging clusters may request an award up to $100,000 per proposal (and up to $15k trainee supplement).
 Established clusters may apply for awards up to $200,000 (and up to $30k trainee supplement).
-Applications must include a strong budget justification is expected to align specific activities with goals and expected outcomes.
-Review committees will carefully consider each budget item and may recommend funding of only some budget items.
+Applications must include a strong budget justification that aligns specific activities with goals and expected outcomes.
+GCRC review committees will carefully consider each budget item and may recommend funding of only some budget items.

-Successful clusters will be required to attend a pre-award cluster workshop with the VPRI Office on November 29th from 8:30 -10:30am.
+Successful clusters will be required to attend a pre-award cluster workshop with the VPRI Office on January 13, 2020 from 8:30 -10:30 am.
 Please hold this date and time in your calendars when submitting an application.

-Inter-disciplinary panels will review applications and make decisions based on merit and the ability to demonstrate how seed funds will be used to develop or expand a leading research cluster.
+Interdisciplinary panels will review applications and make decisions based on merit and the ability to demonstrate how GCRC funds will be used to develop or expand a research cluster.
 If an application submitted to the Established category does not meet the Established cluster criteria, it will be considered in the Emerging category.
 Specific assessment criteria for both Emerging and Established clusters include:

 - The cluster addresses one or more complex and key questions facing society (or grand challenges) and funding the cluster has the potential for transformative impact on UBC and on society;

 - Proposal leverages GCRC funding to attract further funding opportunities;